Benefits of an S Corp vs LLC: How to Choose in CA

 Beyond taxes and ownership, the day-to-day operational rules are one of the biggest distinctions between an S corp and an LLC.
 These requirements, often called “corporate formalities,” dictate how you run your business, make decisions, and keep records.
 Understanding these differences is key to choosing a structure that fits your management style and long-term goals, not one that creates unnecessary administrative headaches.
 Let’s break down what you can expect from each.

-The Formalities of an S Corp
+The Formal Requirements of an S Corp

 An S corp operates with a more traditional corporate structure, which means it comes with a stricter set of rules.
 You’ll need to adopt official bylaws, hold regular meetings for both directors and shareholders, and keep detailed minutes documenting the decisions made in those meetings.
 S corps are also required to have at least one corporate officer, such as a President or Secretary.
 While this sounds like a lot of red tape, these formalities create a clear system of governance and a formal record of major business decisions.
 This structure can be particularly useful for companies with multiple owners or those planning to seek investment down the line.